Tyrrrz/CliWrap/Readme.md

 var stdErr = stdErrBuffer.ToString();
 ```

-In this case, instead of being ignored, the data written to standard output and error streams is decoded as text and stored in-memory.
+In this case, instead of being ignored, the data written to standard output and error streams is decoded as text and buffered in-memory.
-You can then inspect the contents of the `StringBuilder` buffers to see what the process has printed to the console during its execution.
+After the command has finished executing, you can inspect the contents of the buffers to see what the process has printed to the console during its run time.

-Handling command output is a very common scenario, so CliWrap provides a few higher level [execution models](#execution-models) to make things simpler.
+Handling command output is a very common use case, so CliWrap offers a few high-level [execution models](#execution-models) to make things simpler.
-In particular, the same thing shown in the example above can be achieved more succinctly by using the `ExecuteBufferedAsync()` extension method:
+In particular, the same thing shown in the above example can be achieved more succinctly by using the `ExecuteBufferedAsync()` extension method:

 ```csharp
 using CliWrap;